-If you’re looking for a tree to grow sweet cherry, Blackgold is a variety you should consider.
-Blackgold is less susceptible to spring frost damage than other sweet cherry trees, it resists many diseases, it is self-fertile and, most important, Blackgold produces delicious, rich cherries, perfect for fresh eating.
+If you’d like to grow sweet cherry trees, Blackgold is a variety you should consider.
+Blackgold is less susceptible to spring frost damage than other sweet cherry trees; it resists many diseases, it’s self-fertile and, most important, Blackgold produces delicious, rich cherries, perfect for fresh eating.

 About Blackgold Sweet Cherry